PRODUCT DESIGN · UX · UI

 Eczema is the name for a number of conditions in which the skin becomes itchy, red, and inflammed.
 Eczema is common, affecting over 30 million Americans.

 Although it is usually manageable, it can significantly affect the quality of life, both physically and mentally.
-For example:

 Fighting the itch is a difficult battle that is often lost.